ht-oliver/eds222-blogpost-richness/README.md

 └── README.md
 ```

-# Data access
+# Data Access
 The data used in the this analysis is the The University of Wyoming Stream Species Dataset[1].
 This multi-generational composition is a species presence dataset containing presence locations for 116 freshwater fish species in Wyoming, Montana, and the surrounding states dating back to the year 1900.
 It contains data from 40,490 unique sample events (location, month, year), and was compiled by combining data from agency databases, the Global Biodiversity Information Facility, university theses, peer-reviewed literature, grey-literature reports, and unpublished data from the University of Wyoming.
 Please note that absence (0) values only indicate that a species was not recorded by observers and should not be used as true absences in analyses.
-The data should be downloaded from this url (https://catalog.data.gov/dataset/dataset-of-species-presence-locations-for-116-freshwater-fish-species-in-wyoming-mont-1800)
+Data is present in the `data` folder in the repository.

+# References

+[1]Clancy, N. (2024).
+Dataset of species presence locations for 116 freshwater fish species in Wyoming, Montana, and the surrounding states from 1800–2022 (U.S. Geological Survey data release).
+U.S. Geological Survey. https://doi.org/10.5066/P13OGUSE